Ready, Set, Apply!

 Step 6: Don’t forget financial aid.

-“The University of Arkansas Community College at Morrilton Financial Aid office has an assistance lab where qualified staff members are eager to guide students through the process of applying for financial aid,” said Mary Clark, UACCM director of marketing and public relations. “[We] strive to be accessible to as many individuals as possible.”
+“The UACCM Financial Aid office has an assistance lab where qualified staff members are eager to guide students through the process of applying for financial aid,” said Mary Clark, director of marketing and public relations at the University of Arkansas Community College at Morrilton. “[We] strive to be accessible to as many individuals as possible.”

 Step 7: Pay the fees.

-According to US News & World Report’s annual survey of more than 800 colleges, the average application fee was about $45.
+According to US News & World Report’s annual survey of more than 800 colleges, the average application fee is around $45.

 Step 8: Submit (and wait).